 Memorial services, Direct funerals and scattering of ashes

-*I can arrange ash scattering at sea if that is wanted.
+*I can arrange ash scattering at sea if required.

-I am happy to meet with you if you would like to discuss a funeral in advance for when the time comes.
-What shape this takes depends entirely on your personal circumstances and preference, it can range from designing a complete ceremony to just discussing the outline of one.
+I am happy to meet with you if you would like to discuss in advance a funeral for when the time comes.
+What shape this takes depends entirely on your personal circumstances and preference, it can range from designing a complete ceremony to just discussing an outline.